What is Spoofing?

 Successful attacks on organizations can lead to infected computer systems and networks, data breaches, and/or loss of revenue—all liable to affect the organization’s public reputation.
 In addition, spoofing that leads to the rerouting of internet traffic can overwhelm networks or lead customers/clients to malicious sites aimed at stealing information or distributing malware.

 Spoofing can be applied to a number of communication methods and employ various levels of technical know-how.
 Spoofing can be used carry out phishing attacks, which are scams to gain sensitive information from individuals or organizations.
+The following different examples of spoofing attack methods gives more detail on how different attacks work.

 Email spoofing occurs when an attacker uses an email message to trick a recipient into thinking it came from a known and/or trusted source.
 These emails may include links to malicious websites or attachments infected with malware, or they may use social engineering to convince the recipient to freely disclose sensitive information.